j-steinhaus/week-4-code-quiz/README.md

 >The URL of the deployed application
 >
->The URL of the GitHub repository.
-(README.md included)
+>The URL of the GitHub repository

 # Application Screenshots
->Not applicable
+>Not applicable at this time